mejessie/customer-segmentation-and-explaining-with-LLM/README.md

-# customer-segmentation
-Customer Segmentation and Explaining with LLM
+# Customer Segmentation and Explaining with LLM